carbon-design-system/carbon-platform/docs/services-web-app.md

 The Web App service is a Next.js application that serves as the origin server for the carbon-platform project.

+## Running on Production

+When running application on production, additional environment variables configurations are necessary:
+- CARBON_BASE_URL: base url of deployed application

 ## Setting up local environment variables

 To run the app locally certain environment variales are necessary. follow the steps below for